jaydeelew/CompareAI/docs/planning/FEATURE_RECOMMENDATIONS.md

 - These recommendations are based on common patterns in SaaS comparison tools and user feedback best practices
 - Prioritize features that align with your monetization strategy (e.g., Pro features)
 - Consider user tier limits (some features could be Pro/Pro+ exclusive)
-- Maintain the simplicity that makes CompareAI great - don't overcomplicate the UI
+- Maintain the simplicity that makes CompareIntel great - don't overcomplicate the UI

 ---